Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: Discussions

-\textit{Discussion.}---Benefited from (i) the large DM local density in the central region of globular clusters; (ii) The relatively small velocity dispersion of the members in globular clusters; (iii) The large escape velocity of DAVs; (iv) The large electron density in DAVs; (v) The DM particles multi-scattering captured by DAVs, we found that the capture rate and luminosity due to the DM annihilation would be so large ($\Ldm / \Lscm \sim 100$) in our estimation.
-But in real cases, the absolute luminosity of a star in globular clusters is difficult to determine directly because of the extinction and dense star field.
-Moreover, if $\sige < 10^{-38} \cm^{2}$, the luminosity due to the DM annihilation would decrease quickly and it becomes impossible to extract it from the total luminosity of a DAV.
+In this work, benefiting from (i) the large DM local density in the central region of globular clusters; (ii) The relatively small velocity dispersion of the members in globular clusters; (iii) The large escape velocity of DAVs; (iv) The large electron density in DAVs; (v) The DM particle multiscattering captured by DAVs, we found that the luminosity due to the DM annihilation would be so large ($\Ldm / \Lscm \sim 10$) in our estimation.
+But in real cases, the absolute luminosity of a star cannot be determined directly due to the unknown distance to the star and the effects on dispersion.
+More importantly, we cannot determine the structure and constituents of the star only from the absolute luminosity, which is the key point for estimating the DM captured effects.
+Consequently, some of the previous works \citep{Moskalenko2007,Bertone2008,Hurst2015,Amaro2016} which detect DM annihilation in compact stars according to directly observing their luminosities are difficult to achieve, and they are only suitable to do statistical researches rather than individual ones under the precondition of calibrating the stars' relative luminosity.

-Fortunately, a DAV's internal structure and long time evolution in SCM (represented by $\dot{P}_{SMC}$) can be well modeled by precise asteroseismology, which just need the data from high-precision time series photometry.
-At the same time, this photometry data can also provide us $\dot{P}_{obs}$, which represents the real long time evolution of a DAV.
+Fortunately, a DAV's internal structure and long time evolution in SCM (represented by $\dPscm$) can be well modeled by precise asteroseismology, which just need the data from high-precision time-series photometry.
+At the same time, these photometry data can also provide us $\dPobs$, which represents the real long time evolution of a DAV.
 Compared with these two long time scale quantities, the influence from the DM-electron interaction would be probed.